A man in a red sweater smiles down at his laptop.

 Page

-Fractional investing allows you to trade a Vanguard ETF® for any dollar amount you choose, regardless of the ETF’s share price.
-And if you need to withdraw your money in the future, you can redeem a specific dollar amount or a set number of shares.*
+Fractional ETF shares are portions of a single ETF share that you can buy or sell through dollar-based trading, which lets you choose any dollar amount (starting with as little as $1) to trade a Vanguard ETF.
+It makes investing in our ETFs simple and highly accessible.
+And if you need to withdraw your money in the future, you can redeem a specific dollar amount or a set number of shares.1

 Invest like fund minimums don’t exist.
 If one share of an ETF is $100 and you have $50 to invest, you can purchase 1/2 of a share.
 If you have just $1 to invest, you can purchase 1/100 of a share.